KholhangConnect/Privacy-Policy/KHOLHANG_PAOLE_PRIVACY_POLICY.md

 ## 12. Relationship to the in-app policy

-A shortened or formatted copy of this policy may also appear **inside the App** (Settings / More → Privacy Policy).
-If anything differs, the version **published on your official website** (when you maintain one) should be treated as the reference for the latest terms, unless your jurisdiction requires otherwise.
+A shortened or formatted copy of this policy may also appear **inside the App** on the **Privacy Policy** screen.
+In current builds, open **More → About**, then **Open Privacy Policy** (exact labels may vary by locale).

+An up-to-date copy may also appear on the **VANNOI VAH** site: [https://vannoivah.wordpress.com/](https://vannoivah.wordpress.com/).
+This repository’s **PRIVACY_POLICY.md** is maintained for developers and store listings.
+If anything differs between the App, this file, and the website, treat the version you **publish on the website** and updates you communicate on **Google Play** as the reference for the latest terms, unless your jurisdiction requires otherwise.

 ---